bseymore/Statamic-Textmate-Sublime-Bundle/README.md

-statamic-textmate-sublime-bundle
+Statamic Textmate/Sublime Text 2 Bundle
 ================================

-Textmate/Sublime Text 2 Bundle

 ## Installing On TextMate
 1. Download the zip file (or glone via git) and unzip it.